aldo-rino/arru-zq/README.md

 ### Hey, I'm Aldo 👋🏻

-I'm a 20 years Old developer based in Indonesia and interested about web design-development.
+I am a 20-year-old developer based in Indonesia, with a passion for web design and development.

   * Check out my [website](https://) to learn more about me.
   * Explore my [linkedin](https://) for my professional pages.